 4. A word a day / A sentence a day (focus for the day)

-Strapped for time?
-Then the word a day or sentence a day journaling method is perfect for you.
+Are you strapped for time?
+Then the word-a-day or sentence-a-day journaling technique is perfect for you.
 This journaling technique is all about having one daily focus.

 5. Embrace quotes as a journaling method